 Montalcino in Italy is a beautiful medieval town in Tuscany and an absolute Mecca for wine lovers.
 This small town is world-famous for its renowned red wine, the Brunello di Montalcino, which is considered the absolute Italian wine in Tuscany.
 But also the charming old town with its beautiful alleys, in which numerous excellent restaurants and cafés are located, is worth a visit.
 A stroll through Montalcino also reveals enchanting historical attractions, small churches and picturesque squares.
-This place is also perfect for a vacation, as the beautiful surroundings offer countless surprises and unique places to visit.
+This place is also perfect for a vacation, as the charming surroundings offer countless surprises and unique places to visit.

 In this travel guide we provide you with all the important information about Montalcino in Italy.
 We also show you the most beautiful things to do, wonderful pictures and where to find the best accommodations.